npo-poms/opensearch/README.md

-# VPRO-elasticsearch
+# VPRO-opensearch

-Elasticsearch with plugins pre-installed, such as `analysis-icu`.
+Opensearch with plugins pre-installed, such as `analysis-icu`.